 Students will receive academic credit only for courses in which they are officially enrolled.
-Registration is mandatory.
-Registration deadlines are published in the Graduate Academic Calendar.
-Students are expected to submit their registration or register online (if available for their program) by the Mail-in Registration deadline.
+Enrollment is mandatory.
+Enrollment deadlines are published in the Graduate Academic Calendar.
+Students are expected to enroll online or submit a Graduate Registration Form by the Returning Students' Registration due date.

-Late Registration
+Late Enrollment

-Students who are unable to register before the Mail-in Registration deadline may register late up until the Last Day to Register, as published in the Graduate Academic Calendar.
-A \$125 nonrefundable late registration fee and the current tuition and/or fees will be charged.
+Students who are unable to enroll before Returning Students' Registration due date may enroll late up until the Last Day to Enroll, as published in the Graduate Academic Calendar.
+A \$125 nonrefundable late enrollment fee and the current tuition and/or fees will be charged.
 The late fee may be waived for first-time students.
-Professor, dean, and registrar approval for registration after the deadline may be granted only in extreme cases where extenuating circumstances are evident and can be substantiated.
+Professor, dean, and registrar approval for enrollment after the deadline may be granted only in extreme cases where extenuating circumstances are evident and can be substantiated.
 An Academic General Petition is required.